Student Infographic Challenge

 We also encourage students to join the IPHE Youth Chapter, to match with potential team members, share information, and ask questions about the challenge or hydrogen and fuel cells in general.
 We will also be using the Youth Chapter to share additional information and resources for teams to use while designing their infographic.
 The IPHE Youth Chapter is a great opportunity to connect with other students and immerse yourself in the world of hydrogen and fuel cells!

-How to Submit: Participants will email their completed infographics to email@example.com with the subject line “IPHE Infographic Challenge Submission.”
-Your infographic should be in English, submitted as a PDF file and labeled as follows: “Country name_institutionname_last name.”
+How to Submit: Participants will email their completed infographics to firstname.lastname@example.org with the subject line “IPHE Infographic Challenge Submission.”
+Your infographic should be in English, submitted as a high-resolution PNG, PDF or JPEG file and labeled as follows: “Country name_institution name_last name.”
 Please note that submitting a version of the infographic in your native language is optional and will not impact judging or selection decisions.

 When you submit your infographic, please include the following information in the body of the email message:

 Your full name (or the full names of all your team members)

 Your age (or the ages of all team members)

 Timeline: Update - To encourage more submissions, the first and second rounds will be combined.
 The deadline is October 8, 2020 (National Hydrogen and Fuel Cell Day in the U.S.).
 Winners will be announced in late November.